-NEMA aims to provide for cooperative environmental governance by establishing principles for decision-making on all matters relating to the environment and by means of Environmental Implementation Plans (EIP) and Environmental Management Plans/Programmes (EMPr), of which this CMP is one.

-Principles contained in Section 2 of the NEMA, amongst other things, prescribe that environmental management must:
+NEMA aims to provide for cooperative environmental governance by establishing principles for decision-making on all matters relating to the environment.
+The principals contained in Section 2 of the NEMA, amongst other things, prescribe that environmental management must:

-- In order of priority aim to: avoid, minimise or remedy disturbance of ecosystems and loss of biodiversity; - Avoid degradation of the environment and avoid jeopardising ecosystem integrity; - Pursue the best practicable environmental option by means of integrated environmental management; - Protect the environment as the people's common heritage; - · Control and minimise environmental damage; and - Pay specific attention to management and planning procedures pertaining to sensitive, vulnerable, highly dynamic or stressed ecosystems.
+- In order of priority aim to avoid, minimise or remedy disturbance of ecosystems and loss of biodiversity; - Avoid degradation of the environment and avoid jeopardising ecosystem integrity; - Pursue the best practicable environmental option by means of integrated environmental management; - Protect the environment as the people's common heritage; - Control and minimise environmental damage; and - Pay specific attention to management and planning procedures pertaining to sensitive, vulnerable, highly dynamic or stressed ecosystems.